pikefish/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Imputing missing values
-We know that each day that contains at lest one missing, contains only missing values.
+We know that if steps observations for any day contain at lest one missing value, they consist of missing values only.
 Therefore, the strategy *"use the mean/median for that day"* won't work.
 Let's use the strategy *"the mean for that 5-minute interval"* to impute missing values.

 Using **data.table package**, set key `interval` to both the original `activity` data set and the date `average` that stores the mean total number of steps per interval.
 Merge the data tables and replace missing values of the variable `steps` with average values from the `meanSteps` .
 However, first we create a new copy of the `activity` data table.